vanttec/sdv_embedded/README.md

 # SDV_EMBEDDED

-SDV EMBEDDED_C is the official respository for VANTTEC self driving vehicle
+SDV EMBEDDED is the official respository for VANTTEC self driving vehicle

 It includes code  made for controlling the acceleartion, steering , braking and lights inside the car with our modules.<br />